mindyng/mindyng.github.io/_posts/2025-09-26-mechanistic-interpretability-mitigation-for-harmful-mental-health-llm-responses.md

 # Methodology

 1. Create a small dataset of benign and mental health issue prompts.
-2. Use a popular mech interp LLM to generate responses as well as gather model internals from.
+2. Use a popular mech interp LLM to generate responses.
+On top of collecting responses, collect model internals that generate the responses.
 3. Use a small enough, but still sophisticated enough LLM to label responses as safe/harmful.
-4. Train a linear probe (logistic regressor) to learn statistical patterns between model internals that lead to safe/unsafe LLM responses.
+4. Train a linear probe (logistic regressor) to learn statistical patterns between model internals and safe/unsafe LLM responses.
 5. Use this linear probe in production so when fed model interals, can predict whether or not a harmful LLM response would generate.
-If a harmful response is about to generated, it can be stopped so that vulnerable users with mental health issues cannot be led astay.
+If a harmful response is about to be generated, it can be flagged and prevented from reaching vulnerable users with mental health issues.

-Dataset used to train linear probe:
+* Dataset used to train linear probe:
 ![responses_labels_internals](/assets/images/responses_labels_internals.png)

-Monitoring output after putting model into production to predict safety of LLM responses to mental health prompts:
+* After putting model into simulated production, monitoring output by predicting safety of LLM responses to mental health prompts:

 ![monitoring_output](/assets/images/monitoring_output.png)